The Best Natural Wonders in Iceland: What to See & Do in the Land of Fire and Ice

 In east Iceland

-Often overlooked by tourists, the Eastfjords are by far one of the best attractions that Iceland has to offer.
+Often overlooked by tourists, the Eastfjords offer some of the most stunning landscapes in the country, and are one of the best horse riding destinations in Iceland.
 The Eastfjords are famous for their herds of wild reindeer.
 Reindeers are not native to Iceland; they were introduced from Norway and were never domesticated.
 Today, the only remaining herds live in East Iceland.

 Although the Eastfjords are blessed with the sunniest weather in Iceland, the best time to visit remains summer, when you can also explore the fjords by kayak.
 In winter, many roads close due to heavy snowfall.